jrnd-io/jr/Readme.md

 ## Basic usage

 JR is very straightforward to use.
-Here are some examples
+Here are some examples:

 ### Listing existing templates
 ```bash
 jr list
 ````
 Templates are in the directory `$HOME/.jr/templates`.
-You can override with the ```--templatePath``` command flag Templates with issues are showed in <font color='red'>red</font>, Templates with no issues are showed in <font color='green'>green</font>
+You can override with the ```--templatePath``` command flag Templates with parsing issues are showed in <font color='red'>red</font>, Templates with no parsing issues are showed in <font color='green'>green</font>

 ### Create random data from one of the provided templates

-Use predefined net-device template to generate a random JSON network device
+Use for example the predefined `net-device` template to generate a random JSON network device

 ```bash
 jr run net-device